psangappa/github-users/README.md

 # Github Users

-This application build on top of FastAPI and aiohttp to connect to GitHub API at https://developer.github.com/v3/, that makes asynchronous calls to github's API concurrently to get users info.
+This application is built on top of FastAPI and aiohttp to connect to GitHub API at https://developer.github.com/v3/, that makes asynchronous calls to github's API concurrently to get users info.